Developing with Squonk2 (locally)

 ansible-playbook site.yaml -e @parameters-local.yaml

-Check the DM pods and the web-page at https://squonk2/data-manager-api/api/
+Check the DM pods are running and you can access the DM swagger web-page at https://squonk2/data-manager-api/api/

 If you’re logging in the client ID for the DM is "data-manager-api-local"